steveklabnik/rust_for_rubyists/book/chapter-07.rst

 You can imagine that instead of sending 10, we might be doing some sort of complex calculation.
-It could be doing that work in the background while we did more imporant things.
+It could be doing that work in the background while we did more important things.

 What about that ``move chan`` bit?
 We want to give our task ownership of the ``chan`` variable, so we tell Rust that we have no interest in doing anything with it anymore.
 That's how Rust is able to move the task around if it needs
 to: even though we defined ``chan`` here, we relinquished ownership.
 We'll